georapbox/alert-element/README.md

 # &lt;alert-element&gt;

-A custom element for displaying alerts and toasts.
+A custom HTML element for displaying dismissible alerts and toast notifications

 > [!NOTE]
 > The element is heavily inspired by the `sl-alert` element from [Shoelace](https://shoelace.style/components/alert), especially the API for creating toast notifications.